Rachel de Simone DPT, RYT 500

 Movement has always been part of Rachel’s life.
 As a former dancer, she is compelled by the fluidity, gracefulness, and creativity of vinyasa yoga, the precision and strength of alignment-based practices, and the clarity and focus found in stillness.
 For Rachel, yoga is a form of self-expression and a process of connecting to the most authentic parts of herself.
 Her personal practice continues to teach her how to live truthfully and reflectively.

-Rachel completed her 200-Hour teacher training at Laughing River Yoga with Emily Garrett and Sofi Dillof in 2012 and a restorative teacher training at Kripalu Yoga with Sudha in 2016.
-She is currently pursuing both a 300-Hour Ayurvedic Yoga Specialist certification and an Ayurvedic Health Counselor certification through Kripalu Yoga.
+Rachel completed her 200-Hour teacher training at Laughing River Yoga 2012 and a restorative yoga specialist training at Kripalu Yoga in 2016.
+She recently completed her 500-hour training at Kripalu and is certified as an Ayurvedic Yoga Specialist.
+Rachel is a lifelong student and is currently continuing her studies at Kripalu in Ayurvedic Health Counseling.
 In addition to teaching yoga, Rachel is also a physical therapist who integrates yoga and physical therapy into a holistic practice that treats mind, body, and spirit.

 What can you expect from Rachel’s class?